kube-reporting/metering-operator/Documentation/dev/debugging.md

 kubectl -n $METERING_NAMESPACE exec -it "$(kubectl -n $METERING_NAMESPACE get pods -l app=presto,presto=coordinator -o name | cut -d/ -f2)"  -- /usr/local/bin/presto-cli --server localhost:8080 --catalog hive --schema default --user root
 ```

 After the above command you should be given a prompt, where you can run queries.
-Use the `show tables;` query to view the list of tables:
+Use the `show tables from metering;` query to view the list of tables:

 ```
-presto:default> show tables;
+presto:default> show tables from metering;
                                  Table
 ------------------------------------------------------------------------
  datasource_your_namespace_cluster_cpu_capacity_raw